You are here

 Usually a referral is needed for psychiatrists or specialized services.
-For general therapy you typically just need yourself!
+For general therapy however, you typically just need yourself!

-If you're in University or College, counselling fees are often included in your tuition.
+If you're in university or college, counselling fees are often included in your tuition.
 Look into what's covered!

 Had a bad experience with service providers?
 Don't give up!
 Keeping looking until you find the right fit, they're out there!

-Provincial health insurance covers services provided by psychiatrists, you can find "talk" therapists who are covered too!
+Provincial health insurance covers services provided by psychiatrists, and you can find "talk" therapists who are covered too!